ExpediaGroup/kubernetes-sidecar-injector/README.md

   some-api-key: "6feab492-fc9b-4c38-b50d-3791718c8203"
   ```

-as an environment variable in the sidecar.
+as an environment variable in all the sidecars injected.